almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 If True, then the algorithm terminates when there are no more treatment units to match.

 **early_stop_un_c_frac**: float from 0.0 to 1.0, optional (default=0.1)
-If this is True, it provides a fraction of unmatched control/treatment units.
-When threshold met, the algorithm with stop iterating.
+This provides a fraction of unmatched control units.
+When the threshold is met, the algorithm will stop iterating.
+For example, an input dataset with 100 control units will stop when 10 control units are ummatched but 90 are matched.

 **early_stop_un_t_frac**: float from 0.0 to 1.0, optional (default=0.1)
-If this is True, it provides a fraction of unmatched control/treatment units.
-When threshold met, the algorithm with stop iterating.
+This provides a fraction of unmatched treatment units.
+When the threshold is met, the algorithm will stop iterating.
+For example, an input dataset with 100 treatment units will stop when 10 control units are ummatched but 90 are matched.

 **early_stop_pe**: bool, optional (default=False)